-11.1 USAR Accreditation System
+3.3.1 USAR National Accreditation Process

-One of the critical aspects in developing the national capacity is the establishment of an accreditation mechanism.
-Such mechanism allows a country to manage, monitor and establish the same standards officially and adhere closely to the INSARAG standards and guidance in developing its USAR national response systems.
-In line with the USAR Response framework, the following methodology is recommended.
+The vital component in developing national capacity is the establishment of a national accreditation mechanism.
+Such mechanism allows a country to establish, monitor and manage officially approved standards and adhere closely to the INSARAG guidance in developing its USAR national response systems.
+In line with the INSARAG Response framework, the establishment of a USAR National Accreditation Process is strongly recommended.